 Media & Entertainment

-I will always remember the first time I started playing around with Kubernetes on Amazon EKS as a personal hobby and looked at my costs a month later.
+I will always remember the first time I started playing around with Kubernetes as a personal hobby and looked at my costs a month later.
 This was around when I was first dipping my feet into the waters of the DevOps tools ecosystem and container orchestration with Kubernetes.
 I had no idea that I would look at my billing statement and see a $1300 charge just sitting there leftover from forgetting to shut down a cluster.

 Safe to say that I’ve grown quite a bit since then and I’m quite a bit more anal about shutting down unused resources, but that experience made me realize just how important cost estimation is for projects.
 When you venture into enterprise-level scale, there is a lot more at stake than a bit of personal money to be lost.
 Cost estimation is extremely important when managing stakeholder expectations and guidelines.